Looking for Private Rented Accommodation

 Landlords and agencies usually require a guarantor who lives in the UK.
 This may not always be possible for non-UK students.
 As an alternative, you could offer references from previous landlords, your bank, an employer or sponsor.
 Housing Hand are an organisation who may be able to provide you with a UK based guarantor.

 If you cannot provide a UK guarantor, you may be asked to pay a large deposit, or several months' rent in advance.
-Don’t agree to this unless you are absolutely certain you can afford it.
+Don’t agree to this unless you are certain you can afford it.
+It is also worth looking at student accommodation with Manchester Student Homes’ ‘International Friendly’ badge as this means that the accommodation provider will not require a UK based guarantor and should still be able to offer you reasonable payment plans.

-The University is working in partnership with Housing Hand to offer a rent guarantor service to all UK, European and International students (subject to some conditions, see below).
-The University has arranged a set price with Housing Hand for the service of £250, or 8 monthly instalments of £35, and for this, Housing Hand will act as your rent guarantor for up to 12 months.
-A UK rent guarantor is usually required by most letting agencies, and some landlords, and if you don’t have one, you may be asked to pay your rental costs up front (which could be between 6-12 months rent dependent upon the terms of the rental agreement).
+We are working in partnership with Housing Hand to offer a rent guarantor service to all UK, European and International students (subject to some conditions, see below).
+We have arranged a set price with Housing Hand for the service of £250, or 8 monthly instalments of £35, and for this, Housing Hand will act as your rent guarantor for up to 12 months.

 To apply to Housing Hand, you will need to provide: